Kristina01111000/Drws_site/README.md

     Dr. W’s “Quick Minutes” – Short, often fun and useful four element concepts applied to the problems of our day

     4 Element Yoga – References for exercises Dr. W gives his patients – For improved body (somatic) awareness and health as you feel life’s principles being drawn into your body through special body motions.
 This is a signature part of the holistic health-renewal program that many patients are on.

     Dr. W’s Four Element Nutrition-Cooking-Feasting Show – coming soon

     The Recalibrating Your Balance App – Phone/PC/Mac compatible – earn redeemable points as you develop a good health-building, life-renewing routine – coming soon

-    The knowledge that you are helping people discover the unifying, life-renewing & balance- building power of nature’s Fire, Air, Water & Earth